 This is largely due to our soil quality suffering in recent years from modern farming practices, and also because magnesium is removed from water when it is treated before being sent to us in our taps.
 With so many things against us then, despite our best efforts, the only way forward may be to supplement with a good-quality magnesium supplement to rectify a magnesium deficiency.

 Transdermal Magnesium for Addressing Magnesium Deficiency

 For those interested in supplementing with magnesium, but not looking to add another pill or capsule to one’s daily routine, there is a solution.
-It's in the form of Zechstein Miracle Magnesium Gel & Oil – 31% Magnesium Chloride and the finest, purest natural magnesium chloride currently available.
+It's in the form of Revitacell Himalayan Magnesium Serum + MSM

-This particular form of magnesium is derived from the 250 million-year-old natural Zechstein salt beds that are contaminant-free, which is what makes it one of the most natural forms of magnesium you can find.
+This particular form of magnesium is ecologically extracted at 4,000 metres altitude on the northern flank of the Himalayas, the sun-dried magnesium salts are known for their high energy value and unrivalled purity.
 Transdermal application of such a pure form of magnesium allows the magnesium to penetrate the body’s tissues and organs at a high dose, all without causing a laxative effect or reduced absorption, which can happen with oral doses.

-You can read more about the Zechstein Miracle Magnesium Gel & Oil here.
-If you have any questions about this oil and gel, or indeed any of our supplements, don't hesitate to get in touch.
+If you have any questions about this gel, or indeed any of our supplements, don't hesitate to get in touch.
 You can get in touch with our friendly team by email and you can also reach us on +44 (0) 1764 662111.